• Skip to main content

 What to serve with grilled steak?

 Bright compound butters are some of my favorite ways to season.
-I don't make them nearly enough, but if you're able to get a good quality unsalted butter, you can create some gorgeous compound butters and add them to steak or grilled fish or smeared on some really good crusty bread.
+I don't make them nearly enough, but if you're able to get a good quality unsalted butter, you can create some gorgeous compound butters and add them to steak or grilled Branzino fish or smeared on some really good crusty bread.

 I also find steak in general to be quite rich so I love serving a grilled steak, especially something like this grilled tomahawk steak with a crunchy salad or vegetable side.